GChuf/RCWM/README.md

 The goal was to automate command line tools like robocopy, so that 1) everybody could use it, and 2) it would save some time to those who already know how to use it.
 While automating the tasks, I've accidentally discovered that I could automate much more than what I thought - and so now, you can select multiple folders to copy/move and paste them all into one folder, just like you can with the regular, slow, lazy windows GUI copy.

-# RoboCopy: Copy and Move File/Directory options
+# RoboCopy: Copy and Move items options

-Copy/Paste & Move FIle/Directory both use robocopy to do the work.
+Copy/Paste & Move File/Directory both use robocopy to do the work.
 You have two options: you can copy multiple or single directories at a time.

 __Single__:
-The folder (directory path) to be copied (when you right-click "Copy") is written into registry and __overwrites__ any previous folder paths stored there.
+The file/folder (directory path) to be copied (when you right-click "Copy") is written into registry and __overwrites__ any previous folder paths stored there.
 If you specify a new folder to be copied, the old one (if existing) will be overwritten.

 __Multiple__:
-The list of the folder paths to be copied is __appended__ to registry under *HKCU:\SOFTWARE\RCWM\{rcopy || rcmov}* keys.
+The list of the file/folder paths to be copied is __appended__ to registry under *HKCU:\SOFTWARE\RCWM\{rcopy || rcmov}* keys.
 Then the script goes through a powershell loop to copy all of them.

 By default, you can only select up to 15 folders to be copied (the default windows limit for right-click options is 15, you can increase it to 31 or more in the install script - see the *MultipleInvokeMinimum.reg* file for more info).
 Recursive copying/moving is also never a problem (you can have as many subfolders as you like).

 Use this option if you intend to use RoboCopy a lot.
 You can read the rcp.ps1 powershell file to understand how the script works.

 Copy (multiple) versus Move (single):

 ![Single vs Multiple](img/sm.gif)

+# RoboCopy: other options

+You can also paste folders that you selected with ctrl+c.
+The option is called "Paste from clipboard.
+Additionally, you can also use the mirroring option (/MIR) to mirror a directory.
+This only works, if you mirror the directory somewhere, where a directory with the same name already exists.

 # Known bugs